Thierry25/mern-pizza/README.md

 5) Admin can add/remove pizza to the website

-Technologies used: MongoDB, Express, REACT, Node.js, HTML5, CSS3.
+Technologies used: MongoDB, Express, REACT, Node.js, Stripe API, HTML5, CSS3.

 Visit https://delicioso-pizza.herokuapp.com for the website